sttp/Specification/Sections/U-TLS.md

   * Encoded UTC Time: 2 byte Year, 1 byte Month, 1 byte Day, 1 byte Hour, 1 byte Minute, 1 byte Second
 * `EncryptKeyHash` - A SHA-256 hash of the public key that was used to encrypt `Secret`.
 Since decrypting an RSA is expensive, it's important to know if the public keys match before attempting the decryption.
 It also allows the receiver to search for the valid key if multiple keys are active.
 * `SignKeyHash` - A SHA-256 hash of the public key that can be used to verify the signature.
 When looking up this public key, it is important to verify the source information of this key because it alone identifies who generated these encryption credentials.
-* `Secret` - RSA with OAEP-SHA1 padding encrypted `SecretData` using the receiver's public key.
-See section below for details about `SecretData`.
+* `Secret` - RSA with OAEP-SHA1 padding encrypted `Secret Data` using the receiver's public key.
+See section below for details about `Secret Data`.
 * `Signature` - SHA512-RSA-PPS digital signature of entire packet minus the signature length.
 (Using the senders's private key).

 > :information_source: Since the SignatureLength is not signed, it is important to validate all bytes of the Signature.
 Signatures are not truncated.

-The following steps must be taken in sequential order when a receiver validates a `Key Packet.` The order has been selected to minimize the impact of a denial of service attack by flooding this kind of packet:
+The following steps must be taken in sequential order when a receiver validates a `Key Packet`.
+The order has been selected to minimize the impact of a denial of service attack by flooding this kind of packet:
 1. Ensure that `Version` is supported.
 2. Ensure that `InstanceID` was not recently received.
 3. Ensure that `CreationTime` represents a valid UTC timestamp.
 (Throwing exceptions here could allow for an easy denial of service attack since exception processing is slow for most languages.)